udai-arneja/HLP-Project_Group2/README.md

 ### Sheet -> BusWire

-The BusWire module will contain a list of bounding boxes which can be viewed and accessed by Sheet.
-Sheet will then send the following messages to the BusWire module
+The **BusWire** module will contain a list of bounding boxes for the wires which can be viewed and accessed by **Sheet**. **Sheet** will send the following messages to the **BusWire** module, based on this. **Sheet** is checking if the Wire is Valid to be routed.

-AddWire message : Tuple of 2 Port Ids - BusWire can then interface with symbol to find the XYPos of the Ports
+AddWire message : Tuple of 2 Port Ids - **BusWire** can interface with **Symbol** to find the XYPos of the Ports

+DeleteWires : List of WireIds

-DeleteWire : List of WireIds
+HighlightWires : List of WireIds

-HighlightWire : List of WireIds
+SelectWires : List of WireIds

-SelectWire : an XYPos or WireID given

--  -
-- SelectWire - XYPos of mouse
-- MoveWire? - for manual routing, not needed yet
+MoveWire : for manual routing, not needed yet - potentially requiring XYPos/XYPos difference

-- Sheet is checking if the Wire is Valid to be routed.

 ### Buswire -> Symbol